 Printing labels is, undeniably, the most important reason you use ShipStation!
 Configuring ShipStation to print to a specific printer on a specific workstation requires your printer hardware, printer software, and ShipStation to all work together.

-The articles in the Set Up Printers & Scales section discuss the steps necessary to set up these devices to work correctly with ShipStation on both Windows and MacOS workstations, including:
+The articles in the Set Up Printers & Scales section discuss the steps necessary to set up these devices to work correctly with ShipStation on both Windows and MacOS workstations.
+These articles explain how to:

-Connecting the printer and installing the correct drivers, when necessary.
+Connect the printer and install the correct drivers, when necessary.

-Below is some basic information that's useful to know before getting started printing in ShipStation, including printing terminology, supported printers, recommended labels, and how the printing process works in general.
+Below, you'll find some helpful printing basics to know before you start to use ShipStation.
+This useful information includes printing terminology, supported printers, recommended labels, and how the printing process works in general.

 The following terminology used in this section is defined below for your convenience.